martab0/Markdown/Exercise.md

 There's so much confusion, I just can't get no relief.

 <!-- Example of another paragraph -->
+Another paragraph here with really long text.
+Until I break line in some way, Markdown takes this as one paragraph no matter what.

 <!-- Example of bold -->
+This is **bold** text.
+This is also __bold__ text.

 <!-- Example of italic  -->
+This is *italic* text.
+This is also _bold_ text.

+This ~~not a text~~ that I want to show.

 <!-- Example of headers -->